-OBJECT: Hurricane Sandy
+OBJECT/BODY OF WATER: Hurricane Sandy

 My parents live in a small house on a narrow sliver of land that faces the rocky shore of the Long Island Sound and backs up to a marsh, home to swans, egrets, sandpipers and plovers.

 This was to be the nest where my mother and father finished their lives, watching their grandchildren dig for hermit crabs, and they signed on the house twelve years ago, one blue-skyed, calm-watered summer day, amazed at the luck of finding a water-front property they could afford.

 My father, a southern Italian farmer turned military police, or carabinieri, immigrated to the States in 1978.
 He has seen war, poverty, famine and disease.
 For the first seven years of his life he owned no shoes, no underwear and no access to modern medicine.
 It is a miracle that only one of his six siblings died, a younger sister who would have lived had she been given antibiotics for a simple cut on the sole of her foot.

 At 77, my father, legally deaf from the untreated ear infections he suffered as a child, is still climbing onto the roof to hammer a shingle in place, still lugging concrete to fortify the ever-sinking seawall, still lifting firewood onto his back.
 He thrives in the constant maintenance work that a seaside home demands.